Rokasl/CS408_project/report/source/12_chapter_5.md

 ```

 * **"callback"** - This means command has been found and executed and now the machine has to restore
 the stack to its original position.
-It does this looping through the "callback" while building the stack
+It does this by looping through the "callback" while building the stack
-with callback's frames.
+with callbacks frames.
 When it is done, machine returns a mode constructed of the restored stack and
-first argument.
+first element of arguments list.

 ```javascript
       stack: stack,